 The Association has an active treasury management function, which operates in accordance with the Treasury Policy approved by the Committee of Management.
 In this way the Association manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.
-At 31 March 2014 the Association had £2.5m (2013 £7.21m) in undrawn loan facilities of which £2.5m (2013 £5.21m) is immediately available for drawing.
+At 31 March 2013 the Association had £7.21m (2012 £10.71m) in undrawn loan facilities of which £5.21m (2012 £3.75m) was immediately available for drawing.